Establishing new worldwide standards of care for prostate cancer patients

 The trial used a drug called Clodronate, which at the time was the most powerful type of a group of drugs called bisphosphonates.
 He says, “The idea was to target the bone.
 Prostate cancer uses the bone’s normal cells to attack and destroy normal bone.
 Instead of targeting the cancer, this was a strategy targeting the cancer’s target.
 If it worked, it might have made the bone more resistant to the cancer and might have some benefits for patients.

-Our understanding and awareness of prostate cancer has changed dramatically since Professor Mason conducted his first clinical trial, and so have treatments and survival thanks in part to the subsequent clinical trials that Professor Mason and his colleagues have worked on.
+Our understanding and awareness of prostate cancer has changed dramatically since Professor Mason conducted his first clinical trial.
+Treatments and survival have also changed with thanks, in part to, the subsequent clinical trials that Professor Mason and his colleagues have worked on.

 MRC PR07 – Locally advanced prostate cancer trial – hormone therapy plus radical radiotherapy versus hormone therapy